riscvarchive/riscv-code-size-reduction/proposals/Huawei Custom Extension/riscv_ldst_bh_extension.rst

 RISC-V 16-bit Load/Store Byte/Half Extension Proposal
 =====================================================

-These instructions are included in the Huawei custom RISCV extension
+These instructions are included in the Huawei custom RISCV extension, and are implemented on silicon.

 Rationale
 ---------